BumbleBeeElegy/literary-quotes-api/docs/guides/prerequisites.md

 - **A basic understanding of RESTful APIs.** Familiarity with following RESTful API concepts is recommended:

-  -  Resources
+  -  Resources and endpoints
-  -  Endpoints
-  -  HTTP request methods
+  -  HTTP request methods and response codes
   -  Query parameters
-  -  HTTP response codes
   -  Response formats (JSON).

   If you're new to APIs, we recommend starting with some [REST API tutorials](https://restapitutorial.com/) first.
 You can also find a lot of other tutorials and information online to learn more about REST APIs, including resources like the [OpenAPI specification](https://swagger.io/specification/) and the [REST Guidelines](https://www.belgif.be/specification/rest/api-guide/) from the Belgian Interoperability Framework.